-- 9.1 Within ten working days of a concern being raised, the responsible person (the Chief Executive) will write to the individual: - acknowledging that the concern has been received; - indicating how we propose to deal with the matter; - giving an estimate of how long it will take to provide a final response; informing the individual whether any initial enquiries have been made; - supplying the individual with information on staff support mechanisms, including confidential welfare counselling, and; - informing the individual whether investigations will take place and, if not, why not. - 9.2 The Council will then consider and decide whether the disclosure falls under the whistleblowing criteria and, if not, will, wherever possible, seek the whistleblower's consent as to how the disclosure will be investigated using the appropriate council procedure(s).
-The Monitoring Officer should be provided with details of the disclosure and consulted if there is any uncertainty on whether the Whistleblowing Policy applies. - 9.3 However, there are situations where the Council is legally required to investigate, under separate procedures, without the consent of the whistleblower, such as investigating allegations of ill-treatment or abuse of children or vulnerable adults (safeguarding) or suspected criminal activity.
-In these circumstances, the Council will, wherever possible, advise the whistleblower that the disclosure will be investigated under another process, but there may be situations where it is not appropriate to disclose the existence of these investigations. - 9.4 If it is concluded that the disclosure is considered to come under the whistleblowing policy and that an investigation needs to take place, the whistleblower, will be advised of the following: - a) the arrangements for confidentiality - b) how the person making the disclosure will be expected to contribute to the investigation - c) the outcome of any discussions which may have taken place over anonymity - d) an estimate of how long the investigation is likely to take - e) the name of the investigator appointed to undertake the investigation - f) the right of an employee to representation by a recognised trade union or work colleague at any meeting; and - g) the right of any non-employee to seek support and representation at any meeting - h) whether the Police will need to be involved or other agencies - 9.5 Dudley Council, wherever possible, will seek to advise the whistleblower of the outcome of the investigation.
-However, the Council is bound by the Data Protection Act and the Human Rights Act in respect of allegations relating to individuals, and may not be able to disclose information where legal proceedings are pending.
+- 9.1 Within ten working days of a concern being raised, the responsible person (the Chief Executive) will write to the individual: - acknowledging that the concern has been received; - indicating how we propose to deal with the matter; - giving an estimate of how long it will take to provide a final response; informing the individual whether any initial enquiries have been made; - supplying the individual with information on staff support mechanisms, including confidential welfare counselling, and; - informing the individual whether investigations will take place and, if not, why not. - 9.2 In the event a whistleblowing allegation is raised within a school, the notified officer must write to the individual as detailed in section 9.1 copying the letter to the Director of Children's Services. - 9.3 The Council or school will then consider and decide whether the disclosure falls under the whistleblowing criteria and will provide the reasons in writing for the decision.
+Wherever possible the Council or school will seek the whistleblower's consent as to how the disclosure will be investigated using the appropriate council or school procedure(s).
+The Monitoring Officer should be provided with details of the disclosure and consulted if there is any uncertainty on whether the Whistleblowing Policy applies. - 9.4 However, there are situations where the Council or school is legally required to investigate, under separate procedures, without the consent of the whistleblower, such as investigating allegations of ill-treatment or abuse of children or vulnerable adults (safeguarding) or suspected criminal activity.
+In these circumstances, the Council or school will, wherever possible, advise the whistleblower that the disclosure will be investigated under another process, but there may be situations where it is not appropriate to disclose the existence of these investigations. - 9.5 If it is concluded that the disclosure is considered to come under the whistleblowing policy and that an investigation needs to take place, the whistleblower, will be advised of the following:

-- 9.6 The use of this whistleblowing process does not automatically amount to acceptance by the Council that the information provided is necessarily a qualifying disclosure. - 9.7 For monitoring purposes the Council keeps a list of communications received from people using this whistleblowing process.
-This information is used for monitoring purposes and to detect if there are areas where there is a high incidence of alleged serious wrongdoing.
+- a) the arrangements for confidentiality - b) how the person making the disclosure will be expected to contribute to the investigation - c) the outcome of any discussions which may have taken place over anonymity - d) an estimate of how long the investigation is likely to take - e) the name of the investigator appointed to undertake the investigation - f) the right of an employee to representation by a recognised trade union or work colleague at any meeting; and - g) the right of any non-employee to seek support and representation at any meeting - h) whether the Police will need to be involved or other agencies - 9.6 Dudley Council or the school, wherever possible, will seek to advise the whistleblower of the outcome of the investigation.
+However, the Employer is bound by the UK General Data Protection Regulation (UK GDPR) and the Human Rights Act in respect of allegations relating to individuals, and may not be able to disclose information where legal proceedings are pending. - 9.7 The use of this whistleblowing process does not automatically amount to acceptance by the Council that the information provided is necessarily a qualifying disclosure. - 9.8 For monitoring purposes the Council keeps a list of communications received from people using this whistleblowing process.
+This information is used for monitoring purposes and to detect if there are areas where there is a high incidence of alleged serious wrongdoing. - 9.9 Where a whistleblowing allegation has been concluded within school, appropriate findings should be sent to the Director of Children's Services.